ARGANS/training-raster-clipper/TUTORIAL.md

 See [Spatial Resolution](https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-2-msi/resolutions/spatial).

-The glob pattern to locate the files from the `.SAFE` folder containing the Sentinel-2 product is the following: `GRANULE/*/IMG_DATA/R{resolution}m/*_{color.value}_*`
+The glob pattern to locate the files from the `.SAFE` folder containing the Sentinel-2 product is the following: `GRANULE/*/IMG_DATA/R{resolution}m/*_{band_name}_*`

-:arrow_forward: Generate a color-indexed `Dict` of paths pointing to a raster for all band names.
+:arrow_forward: Generate a band name-indexed `Dict` of paths pointing to a raster for all band names.

 #### Use `rioxarray` to load the bands

 :arrow_forward: Generate a list of [`xarray.DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html) Use [`rioxarray.open_rasterio`](https://corteva.github.io/rioxarray/stable/rioxarray.html#rioxarray-open-rasterio).

-Each DataArray should be enhanced with a new "band" coord, with the value being the one from the `Color` enum.
+Each DataArray should be enhanced with a new "band" coord, with the value being the one from the band names.
 See [`xarray.DataArray.assign_coords`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.assign_coords.html)

 :arrow_forward: Concatenate the rasters on a "band" dimension, using [xarray.concat](https://docs.xarray.dev/en/stable/generated/xarray.concat.html) for all band names.
 The final DataArray should have 3 coordinates: band, x, y.